cortex-cms/cortex/README.md

 ## Consuming Cortex

+### Authorization

+Cortex's API utilizes [OAuth2](https://tools.ietf.org/html/rfc6749) for Authentication and Authorization.
+Client Credentials and Authorization Code [grant types](http://alexbilbie.com/2013/02/a-guide-to-oauth-2-grants/) are supported.
+Want to get up and running quickly with OAuth?
+Use Cortex's [Ruby client](https://github.com/cortex-cms/cortex-client-ruby) or [OmniAuth strategy](https://github.com/cb-talent-development/omniauth-cortex) for Client Credentials and Authorization Code grants, respectively.

+Review the `optional_scopes` in Cortex's [Doorkeeper config](https://github.com/cbdr/cortex/blob/master/config/initializers/doorkeeper.rb) to determine the available scopes, and the [API Resource classes](https://github.com/cbdr/cortex/tree/master/app/api/v1/resources) to determine where they're required.

-To consume data from Cortex, start by setting up authorization.
-See Cortex's [OmniAuth strategy](https://github.com/cb-talent-development/omniauth-cortex) for more instructions.
-You'll also need to set up OAuth credentials for your consuming application in the 'Applications' section of the Cortex admin interface.
+Before an application can consume any data, OAuth credentials must be created for the consuming application in the 'Applications' section of the Cortex admin interface.

 ### Content